ufal/npfl114/tasks/sgd_backpropagation.md

 #### Tests: sgd_backpropagation_tests

-In this exercise you will learn how to compute gradients using the so-called **automatic differentiation**, which is implemented by an automated backpropagation algorithm in TensorFlow.
-You will then perform training by running manually implemented minibatch stochastic gradient descent.
+In this exercise you will learn how to compute gradients using the so-called **automatic differentiation**, which allows to automatically run backpropagation algorithm for a given computation.
+You can read the [guide on automatic differentiation in TensorFlow](https://www.tensorflow.org/guide/autodiff) if interested.
+After computing the gradient, you should then perform training by running manually implemented minibatch stochastic gradient descent.

 Starting with the
 [sgd_backpropagation.py](https://github.com/ufal/npfl114/tree/master/labs/02/sgd_backpropagation.py)